CIMCYC/BIDS-MATLAB-EEG/README.md

 The presented file is generic for any experiment, so it should be adapted according to the needs of your experiment.
 This is indicated where it appears ('replace with your own').

+# SCRIPT TO CONVERT PREPROCESSED EEG DATA TO BIDS FORMAT (rename_eegpreprocessingdata_bidsformat.m)

+This script simply sorts and renames the files obtained from the data preprocessing (done by eeglab) to the proper BIDS format structure.
+The script makes use of the configuration file (config.m) of the eeg preprocessing repository (https://github.com/CIMCYC/EEG/tree/main/MATLAB/PREPROCESSING/EEGLAB/L%C3%93PEZ%2C%20D), where the names of the files to be renamed are indicated in order to export later to BIDS format with this code.
+So, it is necessary to include it in the same path as this script.